 - Facilitated discussion groups on BRAD and NIH at the Colleges of Liberal Arts Sponsored Programs (CLASP) conferences at Hamilton and Pomona Colleges, respectively (2015 & 2016)

 - Presented at the National Council of University Research Administrators (NCURA) Region II conference (2017)

 - Facilitated three PUI discussion groups at the National Council of University Research Administrators (NCURA) annual conference (2017)

-- Host of Colleges of Liberal Arts Sponsored Programs (CLASP) at Swarthmore College (2017)
+- Host of Colleges of Liberal Arts Sponsored Programs (CLASP) at Swarthmore College, including an NIH pre-conference and Certified Research Administrator review session (2017)

 Swarthmore College’s BRAD grant (#1G11HD080231-01) is made possible by the support of The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).